Treatment Questions & Answers

 Lack of good nightly sleep can make you feel tired all day long – wanting a nap.
 There are a number of reasons this can occur, but did you know there are solutions for this issue?

 Sleep breathing disorders are common and can prevent you from having refreshing sleep.
 There different sleep breathing disorders with varying causes – obstructive sleep apnea is the most common one.
-Treatment has helped patients suffering from this condition by opening the airways by adjusting the jaw position at night.
+Treatment has helped patients suffering from this condition by opening the airway by adjusting the jaw position at night.

 OSA occurs when the tongue and throat muscles relax causing your airway to narrow or close as you attempt to breathe in, stopping your from getting enough air (oxygen).
 This results in a lower oxygen level in your blood.